 The surface completions of monitoring, extraction and injection wells vary, depending on local industrial activities or property use.
-For example, flush mounts would be used in a parking lot, and stovetop completions are often used in open fields that are subject to winter flooding.
-There are nearly 1,000 wells on Travis AFB, and almost all of these wells are closely inspected either during routine field maintenance, during the two groundwater level measurement and sample collection events, or when extraction system repairs are needed.
+For example, flush mounts would be used in a parking lot, and stovepipe completions are often used in open fields that are subject to winter flooding.
+There are nearly 1,000 wells on Travis AFB, and almost all of these wells are closely inspected either during routine field maintenance, during the two semiannual groundwater level measurement and sample collection events, or when extraction system repairs are needed.
 During the annual LUC inspection, the overall site is viewed to ensure that the environmental restrictions that are described in three RODs are enforced.
 However, well maintenance is not a primary aspect of LUC enforcement, and detailed descriptions of well material observations (e.g., a missing bolt or lock) are not provided in this report.
 This annual report does describe any significant signs of infrastructure degradation that resulted from improper activities; if no significant degradation was observed, the lack of degradation is not mentioned in the text.

-Currently, Travis AFB is conducting three groundwater demonstration projects at Sites FT004, FT005, and SD031 that are attempting to horizontally distribute emulsified vegetable oil (EVO) in a low permeability clay-rich saturated zone.
-If successful, the lessons learned from these projects could be used to optimize future EVO injection remedies at other chlorinated solvent sites.
-The infrastructure that supports these projects is new and in excellent material condition, and the administrative processes and procedures that are used to manage LUCs at groundwater sites will also protect the material integrity of this infrastructure.
+Currently, Travis AFB is conducting five CERCLA groundwater demonstration projects.
+Three projects at Sites FT004, FT005, and SD031 are attempting to horizontally distribute emulsified vegetable oil (EVO) in a low permeability clay-rich saturated zone.
+One project at Site SD034 is attempting to use subgrade biogeochemical reactor technology to accelerate the cleanup of hydrocarbon contamination.
+The final project at Sites ST027B and SD036 is evaluating the use of a bioaugmentation culture to improve the performance of EVO injection remedies.
+If successful, the lessons learned from these projects could be used to optimize future remedies at other chlorinated solvent and petroleum hydrocarbon sites.
+The infrastructure that supports these demonstration projects is new and in excellent material condition, and the administrative processes and procedures that are used to manage LUCs at groundwater sites will also protect the material integrity of this infrastructure.
 However, because this infrastructure does not directly support a remedy, these demonstration projects will not be mentioned in this annual LUC report.